 - To analyze if and how models contribute to sustainability (in terms of structures that support operational efficiency) and resilience (in terms of being creative, flexible and connected).

-Dr. Schiff’s research investigates community health and social issues for marginalized communities across diverse urban, rural, and remote geographies.
-This includes a focus on determinants of community wellbeing, social service systems, and social aspects of sustainability, with an emphasis on community – engaged methodologies, community co – generation of knowledge, and integrated knowledge translation
+Dr Schiff’s research investigates marginalised communities’ health and social issues across diverse urban, rural, and remote geographies.
+This includes a focus on determinants of community wellbeing, social service systems, and social aspects of sustainability, with an emphasis on community-engaged methodologies, community co-generation of knowledge, and integrated knowledge translation

 Tom Baker | University of Auckland